 San Diego International Airport is ideally situated three miles northwest of downtown San Diego, roughly a 10-minute drive.
 It is served by many domestic carriers, with over 60 non-stop markets and almost 500 daily fights.
 There are only a handful of international flights.
 Visitors from other countries are likely to be routed through the Los Angeles or San Francisco-area airports rather than direct.

 Although not as large and sprawling as Los Angeles, San Diego is the second largest city in California that is best traversed by car.
 Popular tourist attractions are spread throughout the city, and visitors will likely find renting a car the easiest way to navigate.
-We have partnered with five top-name brands to bring you the very best rates on car rental + tickets.
+We have partnered with five top-name brands to bring you the very best rates on car rental rates.
 All of the car rental companies operate at the airport.
 None are directly in terminal and will require a shuttle ride to their locations behind the terminal and runway, so be sure to factor that into your travel time to and from the airport.

 With three major interstate roadways, it's fairly easy to get around, although visitors should expect a fairly good amount of congestion if you are traveling during commuting times.